 Here is the

-We deserialized the Cosmos DB properties sent earlier from change feed, then read the list of consumers — (For simplicity we’ve chosen to store consumer HTTP endpoints as a pipe
+We obtained the Cosmos DB product json sent earlier from change feed, then read the list of consumers — (For simplicity we’ve chosen to store consumer HTTP endpoints as a pipe

 | delimited string in Application Settings.
 In reality they reside in Table Storage).
 After that we create an